trakerr-com/trakerr-javascript/README.md

 ```bash
 grunt build
 ```
 in the folder with gruntFile.js.
-If you wish to modify or fork our code, simply running `grunt build` in the folder after acquire the code.
+If you wish to modify or fork our code, simply run `grunt build` after modifying the code to try it out in your browser locally.